Website personalization using attributes captured in a visitor profile

 Realtime Web Client

-The web client is used to test the Real-Time Decision in this document, via the landing page.
+The web client is used to test the RTD in this document, via the landing page.

 Testing could be performed using server-to-server or the Swagger page as well.